Home > Health insurance Marketplace > Tennessee

 Tennessee has a coverage gap because the state has refused to expand Medicaid under the Affordable Care Act.
 Childless adults without disabilities are ineligible for Tennessee Medicaid regardless of how low their income is.
 Because the ACA’s premium tax credits (subsidies) aren’t available to applicants with income below the poverty level (because the law called for them to have expanded Medicaid instead), these applicants fall into what’s come to be known as a coverage gap.
 They are ineligible for Medicaid and also ineligible for premium tax credits to make private coverage more affordable.

-There are an estimated 95,000 Tennessee residents in the coverage gap.13
+There are an estimated 82,000 Tennessee residents in the coverage gap.14

 How many insurers offer Marketplace coverage in Tennessee?

-For 2025 coverage, six insurers offer individual/family health plans through the exchange/Marketplace in Tennessee.1
+For 2026 coverage, six insurers will offer individual/family health plans through the exchange/Marketplace in Tennessee,2 all of which also offered coverage for 2025:3

 Plan availability varies from one part of the state to another, but all areas of Tennessee have at least three participating exchange-based health insurers offering plans for 2025.15